OSU Three-for-Three in NSF Competition

 of nanowires to a biological cell while retaining the viability of the cell.

-It will be available to over 200 faculty, students, postdoctoral fellows and staff;
+It will be available to over 200 faculty, students, postdoctoral fellows and staff

-of K-12 teachers, Native American students in Oklahoma, and children through the “Ugly
+students in Oklahoma, and children through the “Ugly Bug” contest and the Stillwater

-● NSF awarded $458,139 to Steven D. Hartson, Andrew J. Mort, Jose L. Soulages,
+● NSF awarded $458,139 to Steven D. Hartson, Andrew J. Mort, Jose L. Soulages, Michael

-The instrument is from a new generation of sophisticated mass spectrometers that
+The instrument is from a new generation of sophisticated mass spectrometers that determine

-to dissect biomolecules, thereby revealing their molecular structure and identity.
+thereby revealing their molecular structure and identity.
+These new instruments are

-These new instruments are also used in the new fields of “proteomics” and metabolomics,”
+also used in the new fields of “proteomics” and metabolomics,” studying whole sets

-high-throughput strategies are exciting avenues for discovering disease biomarkers.
+are exciting avenues for discovering disease biomarkers.

 OSU’s new mass spectrometer will use electrical fields to accumulate charged molecules

-drilling into the structure of a molecule.
-The new machine is incredibly fast—13
+the structure of a molecule.
+The new machine is high-speed—13 molecules can be dissected

-Hartson manages the DNA/Protein Core Facility where the new mass spectrometer will
+Hartson manages the DNA/Protein Core Facility, where the new mass spectrometer will

 be located.
-Fifteen different researchers from various colleges will use the new
+Fifteen different researchers from various colleges will use the new mass

-mass spectrometer and other facility resources to dissect plant cell walls and bioactive
+spectrometer and other facility resources to dissect plant cell walls and bioactive

 peptides produced by insects, fungi and mammals; to identify the specific proteins